 This is a common practice to give to patients who are traveling to places like Pakistan.
 They saved me once and I wish I had gotten more before my trip!
 I also recommend bringing over the counter medication for stomach issues, as well as dehydration salts and pain killers.

 6. Staying Connected

-The wi-fi is not the best in Pakistsan so one thing you could bring to help is a wi-fi extender.
-This handy portable device picks up the signal and boosts it to the room your actually . in, making a huge difference in speed.
+The wi-fi is not the best in Pakistan so one thing you could bring to help is a wi-fi extender.
+This handy portable device picks up the signal and boosts it to the room your actually in, making a huge difference in speed.

 If you are traveling North past Naran you will not really have data.
 We lost our phone data signal on all networks after driving out of Naran, nor did the wi-fi work at any of the hotels we stayed in.